-The good news is that if you are looking for quality audio mixing apps, you are spoilt for options.
-Some of the tops apps consider are:
+The good news is that if you are looking for quality audio mixing apps, you are spoilt with options.
+Some of the top apps to consider are:

 CheVolume: CheVolume is ideal for users of Windows 8 and 7.
 Others can also use it.
 Designed for Windows, the older versions work perfectly well with earlier versions of the OS.
 CheVolume is a paid software.

 Voicemeeter Audio mixer: This virtual audio mixer is a free application that lets you play music through speakers while using headphones.
 It is best for users who cannot afford the paid apps.

 Audio router: Audio router is another great solution for music lovers who would rather not spend money on an audio mixer.
 It works with PCs running on older Windows, given that the developer hasn’t updated it for a while.

 Like anything else on earth, audio mixers have pros and cons:

 - Eliminates sound delay between devices

-- Allows users to get better sound quality
+- Allows users to get a better sound quality

 - Easy to install and use